jcgoble3/lua-matchext/README.md

 #### matchext.tgsub(s, pattern, repl [, n])
 Behaves the same as `matchext.gsub()` unless `repl` is a function.
 In that case, the `repl` function receives just a single argument, which is the table described for `matchext.tmatch()` above.
 If `repl` is a string or table, then it behaves exactly the same as `matchext.gsub()`, and you should probably use that instead.

+#### matchext.escape(s)
+Given a string `s`, returns a new string that is a copy of `s`, but with all ASCII characters that are not alphanumeric and are not control codes escaped.
+The returned string can be plugged into any pattern and will match exactly `s`.

 #### matchext.monkeypatch()
 `require 'matchext'` does not touch the standard library's `string` table; it simply returns a table of its own functions, like a well-behaved Lua library should.
 For those who want to use this library's functions as methods of strings, or who otherwise want to get their hands dirty, running `monkeypatch` will take all of this library's functions except itself and insert them into the `string` table.
 It will also create a subtable at `string.original`, into which the stock `find`, `match`, `gmatch`, and `gsub` functions will be moved to preserve them (although they will no longer be usable as methods).